Recession, Libor, Facebook punish Europe's banks

 In Austria, Erste Bank cut its 2012 profit outlook for the second time in three months in the face of deteriorating economies across Europe.

-By late afternoon, UBS shares were down 6.2 percent, Erste shed 5.6 percent and Deutsche Bank was down 0.3 percent.
+By later afternoon, UBS shares were down 6.2 percent, Erste shed 5.6 percent and Deutsche Bank was down 0.3 percent.
 BBVA was flat.
-The European bank index dipped 2.75 percent.
+The European bank index .SX7P dipped 2.75 percent.

 MORE PAIN